tq-systems/meta-tq/doc/README.tqmlx2160a-mblx2160a.md

 * 0x1000000 : "Boot Partition"
 * 0x3000000 : "RootFS ext4"

+Note: eMMC and SD-Card Image differ only in RCW-PBL.
+So a SD-Card Image can be used for eMMC when pbl is replaced.

 ## Build-Time Configuration
 * rcw: Used RCW-Binary to build ATF